IntersectMBO/plutus/plutus-metatheory/src/VerifiedCompilation/UCaseOfCase.lagda.md

 ... | no ¬p = no λ { (isCoCForce .b .tn .fn .tt' .ft' .alts') → ¬p (refl , refl) }

 ```
 We can now create the final decision procedure.
-Because the translation can be applied recursivley we need
+Because the translation can be applied recursively we need
 the individual pattern decision `isCoC?` and the overall translation decision `isUntypedCaseOfCase?` to be mutually
 recursive, so the `isUntypedCaseOfCase?` type declaration comes first, with the implementation later.